Search Our Website

 4. Monitoring and Adjustments:

-Throughout the hedging period, investors or companies monitor market conditions and the performance of their hedge positions, making adjustments or rolling over options contracts as needed to maintain effective risk coverage and optimize hedge outcomes.
+Throughout the hedging period, investors monitor market conditions and the performance of their hedge positions, making adjustments to minimize basis risk.

 1. Portfolio Protection: